adampash/adampash.github.io/_posts/2013-09-26-300-days-of-horse-twerk-fails.md

 published:  true
 ---

-_As the title indicates, this post is about authenticity on the internet in relation to Horse\_ebooks, twerk fail, 40 Days of Dating, and 300 Sandwiches._
+_This post is about authenticity on the internet in relation to Horse\_ebooks, twerk fail, 40 Days of Dating, and 300 Sandwiches._

 The internet is having a fresh moment of discomfort with authenticity.